mdjbru-teaching-material/turku_course/website_pelican/content/pages/pre-assessment.md

 Status: hidden

-Please fill in this form before the course (you can copy-paste it to a text editor and fill it in or underline your choices):
+Please fill in this form before the course (you can copy-paste it to a text editor and fill it in or underline your choices) and send it to xxx@utu.fi:

 1. Name